Skip to main content

 2 mentions Positive Neutral Negative

-• “For being in early access, there is a ton of content.
-I've played 10 hours and feel like there are a lot of things I haven't uncovered yet, and there is a strong element of infinite replayability.”
+• “For being an early access, there is a ton of content.
+I've played 10 hours and feel like there are a lot of things I haven't uncovered yet, and there is a certain infinite replayability element that's pretty strong.”

 • story